PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 Even if the CEO joins the response, the IC still outranks them in an incident response situation. **This is absolutely critical for successful incident response, but it does require buy-in from your executives.** Please don't surprise your CEO with this, it will not go well for you.

 Whether this works for you will depend on your organization.
-This is how we do it at PagerDuty and it works well for us, but I can imagine it not being easy to get this sort of buy-in in other organizations.
+This is how we do it at GetYourGuide and it works well for us, but I can imagine it not being easy to get this sort of buy-in in other organizations.
 I used to work in the airline industry, and I don't think this rule would fly there (Get it?
 Airline industry.
 Fly.
 Hello?
 This thing on?).

 ---